Wednesday - October 18th at Hotel Du Pont

 STANDARDS DEVELOPMENT FOR CRITICAL AND EMERGING TECHNOLOGIES

 Novel discoveries, technical insights, and refinements are at the core of many new critical and emerging technologies which are leading to new domains of standards development.
 Innovation and advancement of critical and emerging technologies (CETs) requires active monitoring and engagement in standards development activities.
-Knowledge of standards development process combined with expertise in the specific technologies is needed to ensure standards development activities keep pace with the technology evolutionOn May 4, 2023, the Biden-Harris administration published the U.S. Government National Standards Strategy for Critical and Emerging Technology (USG NSSCET)The USG NSSCET offers a high-level overview of the Federal Government’s strategic goals, challenges, international engagements, and lines of effort for critical and emerging technology (CET) standardsThe National Institute of Standards and Technology (NIST) is leading implementation of the strategy across U.S. GovernmentMs.
-Marshall will provide an overview of the strategy and provide an update on plans for implementation.
+Knowledge of standards development process combined with expertise in the specific technologies is needed to ensure standards development activities keep pace with the technology evolutionOn May 4, 2023, the Biden-Harris administration published the U.S. Government National Standards Strategy for Critical and Emerging Technology (USG NSSCET)The USG NSSCET offers a high-level overview of the Federal Government’s strategic goals, challenges, international engagements, and lines of effort for critical and emerging technology (CET) standardsThe National Institute of Standards and Technology (NIST) is leading implementation of the strategy across U.S. Government.

 Speaker: